Help Center> ServiceStage> User Guide> Component Management> Creating and Deploying a Component

 8. Import or edit the YAML configuration file of the component.

-This operation is supported when the component is deployed in the Kubernetes environment and YAML Mode is enabled in 5.
+This operation is supported when the component is deployed based on CCE and YAML Mode is enabled in 5.
 For details about the parameters in the YAML configuration file, see Deployment.

 • Click Import YAML File to import the edited YAML configuration file.